trailcode/webAsmPlay/readme.md

 * Create dedicated threadpools for file IO.
 * Search for thread_pool and ensure correct implementation for stack or queue depending on usage
   * Consider priority queue system for bing tiles and street side tiles
+  * Ensure thread pools are shutting down currectly.
+* Create a performance watchdog to break if a frame is taking too long to render.

 #### Notes